Victorian Alps: Geology

 In the Victorian Alps, bedrock is exposed along the entire range.
 Because of the exposed bedrock, Geologists have been able to determine that the rock types at surface of the range today were formed in an ancient ocean, between 530 and 400 million years ago.
 The Mountains in the range are flat and round when compared other prominent ranges around the world, this is due to two main factors.
 Firstly the Victorian Alps originated through continental splitting; secondly the Victorian Alps were never tall enough to develop large glaciers, and it is the erosion from ice that produces jagged peaks.
 The Victorian Alps are still being influenced by plate tectonics today, as continental collision with New Zealand drives the range up each year.
 This contradicts earlier theories about the range, which assumed the mountains size was due to years of erosion, in fact it is now believed that the Australian Alps are a relatively young range, forming their current peaks in the last 10 million years.

 Water catchment

 The Victorian Alps receive some of the most rainfall in Victoria with locations such as Falls Creek elevation 1765 m AHD receiving an average of 12273 mm annually from 1990 to 2020.
 The high volumes of water that fall within the region, feed waterways such as the Yarra river, and Gippsland lakes.
 The Murray River is also fed by the Victorian Alps, and although the region only accounts for 1% of the Murray's catchment area it is estimated to provide over 29% to the annual flow.
 This is due to the high amounts of snow, and the unique alpine vegetation which has the ability to hold water and regulate its release throughout the year.
-Water from the Victorian Alps is also used for power generation at the Kiewa Hydroelectric scheme, although not as extensive as the Snowy Mountains Scheme, the Kiewa scheme still provides Victoria with 241MW.
+Water from the Victorian Alps is also used for power generation at the Kiewa Hydroelectric scheme, which generates 241MW of power.